- Are you local?

 Do you come to my island in Hawaii?

 Yes.
 Prior to covid, and when it is safe again, we will regularly go to all of the inhabited islands in Hawaii, except Niihau.
 Give us a call, and we'll set up an appointment to see you.
-We have permanent office on Big Island and Oahu.
+Until then, we can help you over the phone and internet, as well as through the mail.
+We have permanent offices on Big Island and Oahu.

 Why meet in person?